ocean-oss/ocean-cli/README.md

 Show app metadata response from the API.

+### `ocean apps:download app_name`

+Downloads a zip file with the app contents and unzips it in the current directory.
+This is one way to "fork" an existing app.

 ### `ocean apps:validate app_name`

 Validate app YAML without updating the app on Ocean.